Conference

 IMLA represents the views and interests of UK mortgage lenders involved in the generation of mortgage business via professional financial intermediaries.

-The next IMLA Conference will be held on 26th November at Hotel Football, Manchester.
-It is the fifth event in the series and is aimed specifically at the new joiners to the industry, which will be a mix of newcomers to both lenders and intermediary firms.
+The next IMLA Conference will be held on 23rd June at Cardiff City Stadium.
+It is the sixth event in the series and is aimed specifically at the new joiners to the industry, which will be a mix of newcomers to both lenders and intermediary firms.
 The objective of the event is to give delegates a broad knowledge of the constituent parts of the market, the key drivers behind the direction of travel of the industry and also exposure to the experience and insight from IMLA and senior industry colleagues to build individual networks, inspire progression and provide access to the tools and confidence to thrive and progress to the very top.

-By creating an account, you will have access to further learning and industry insight through the Mortgage Solutions website and events programme.
+By creating an account, you will have access to further learning and industry insight through the Mortgage Solutions website, articles, events programme, and free access to market leading newsletter subscriptions.

 Registration